 Current 11th, 10th, and 9th graders should note that most colleges have announced a temporary test-optional policy for one year.
 Schools will reevaluate their policies at the conclusion of the 2020-2021 admissions cycle and some will for sure become test-optional permanently.
 But many will not.

 To help with your planning, Expert Admissions has compiled an edited list of colleges that have made test-optional announcements in response to testing disruptions caused by the coronavirus pandemic.
-This is not a complete list of test-optional schools.
+This is not a complete list of test-optional schools but we strive to keep it up to date, as policies change rapidly.